hoopercode/candy-crush/README.md

 Put everything you’ve learned in your first 3 weeks to the test by designing and building your own full functioning browser based game using HTML, CSS/SCSS and
 JavaScript.

+# My New Learning

+const square = document.createElement('div');

+- I had never used this syntax before.
+It was great for getting the grid made.
+Saved a lot of time.
+Before appending it to the div I was able to style it.
+Very cool use of JS.
+Repeated this 64 times.

+grid.appendChild(square) //Talk about this

+- I had tried to use this quite a lot but had never really had success.
+It was so good to use it and have success.
+Super easy.

+square.setAttribute('draggable', true) //Talk about this

+- I had never seen this before so thought it was worth mentioning.
+This just makes the item draggable or not.
+When clicked and dragged a little green + sign pops up with the drag.

+All the drag functions

+- These were all new to me so that took up a lot of my time.
+Learning about the different events/functions/defaults that were possible.
+Took a while to get my head around the difference between drop and dragEnd (they seemed the same).
+Had a big breakthrough when I read “​​A drop event is fired from the drop target, A dragend event is fired from the source of the drag”

+window.setInterval(function()

+- This is a cool function that lets tells the window to complete whatever function you’d like at a certain interval.
+In my case, I needed the window to constantly look for scoring points in the grid.
+I had all my scoring functions inside this function.

+setTimeout(function()

+- Although we had learned about these earlier in the week, this hadn’t really sunk in so it was good to use.
+I had an issue where I was trying to set the score to 0 to start the game but because the game often started with winning combinations, the score would increase without the player actually doing anything.

 ## Pseudo-Code - Candy Crush

 *8x8 Grid that has either colors or symbols*